godeep/memconn/README.md

 	memconn_test.go:239: serving unix:/var/folders/48/52fjq9r10zx3gnm7j57th0500000gn/T/465015895.sock
 ```

-MemConn is faster and allocates fewer objects than the TCP and UNIX domain
+MemConn is more performant than TCP and UNIX domain sockets with respect
-sockets.
+to the CPU.
 While MemConn does allocate more memory, this is to be expected
 since MemConn is an in-memory implementation of the `net.Conn` interface.